 -the association of biological markers and self-descriptions and brain structure.

 Furthermore, an important component of the ReSource project is devoted to the question of how to best cultivate empathy and compassion through activating our care and affiliation system(s).
-Within this context, I will employ an attachment theory approach and investigate how individual differences in attachment style influence behavioral, biological, psychological and brain measures before and after the training.
+Within this context, I may be able to employ an attachment theory approach and investigate how individual differences in attachment style influence behavioral, biological, psychological and brain measures before and after the training.

 Please stay tuned for updates as soon as results of this venture become available.